Cults and Relationships with Narcissists

 What the individual with narcissistic personality disorder (NPD) or cult leader (who likely suffers an extreme version of NPD) and their targets share is the unconscious belief I don’t matter, a feeling of INSIGNIFICANCE and powerlessness.
 That is their common ground, but it's expressed in opposite ways.

 The abuser makes their lover, target, victim, whatever you want to call them, feel important in some way: I matter, because someone needs me.
+I have access to special/secret information, so I matter.
 In turn, the target's obedience makes the abuser or cult leader feel important and powerful.

 In addition, when we're young, healthy nurturing teaches us that we deserve encouragement, and healthy discipline teaches us that we deserve guiderails to help keep us safe.
 These are two of the essential ingredients of healthy boundaries that enable a child to grow up feeling both worthy of love and capable of looking out for themselves.